Battle of Donbas (2022): Russian operational pause (4–16 July 2022)

-Renewed assault on Donetsk Oblast (17 July–6 September 2022)
+Renewed assaults in Donetsk Oblast (17 July–6 September 2022)

-By 17 July, Russian forces were in control of 55% of Donetsk Oblast.
+By 17 July, Russian forces were in control of about 55% of Donetsk Oblast.
 Donetsk People's Republic (DPR) Deputy Minister of Information Daniil Bezsonov stated on 25 July that the DPR expected to capture the entirety of Donetsk Oblast by the end of August.
-Various Russian and Western sources had previously reported that Russia intended to hold referendums in occupied areas by the first half of September, likely sometime around September 11, which is the unified voting day in the Russian Federation.
+Various Russian and Western sources had previously reported that Russia intended to hold referendums in occupied areas by the first half of September, likely sometime around 11 September, which is the unified voting day in the Russian Federation.

+According to ISW, Russian forces had yet to make any meaningful forward progress by 20 July.
+Efforts to advance on Sloviansk had "mostly ground to a halt", with no significant Russian advances in weeks.
+Russian troops had yet to reach Siversk despite trying to capture it since taking Lysychansk, and were said to be degrading their combat power in localized fights for small, "unimportant" settlements south and east of Bakhmut.
+The think tank expected the renewed Russian offensive to culminate along the E40 highway without seizing Sloviansk or Bakhmut.

+By late July, The Washington Post said that Russian advances in Ukraine had slowed "almost to a standstill".
+George Barros, an ISW analyst, told the newspaper that Russian forces were close to exhausting their ability to gain territory.
+He said the Russians might succeed in capturing "one or two more" towns, namely Siversk and Bakhmut, but would be unable to conquer the entirety of the Donbas region.